mmccool/ac-2022-sus-pres/README.md

 # AC 2022 Sustainability Presentation
 Presentation on Sustainability Considerations for AC2022 Panel session.

-Uses HTML template, load the following into a browser:
+Uses HTML template, load the following into a browser (you may have to save it locally or install on a web server first):
 * [Pres/Overview.html](Pres/Overview.html)

 ## Disclaimer